 All things considered, comprehending and treating the ontological facets of man during pandemics may assist people in overcoming these trying times, encourage a feeling of community and connection, and improve mental health and well-being.

-1.8 In conclusion
+1.8 Conclusion

 Individual views and social dynamics have a complex interaction, which is shown by the cognitive factors that increase the likelihood of pandemic transmission.
 Peer pressure and social norms may have a big impact on health behaviours, and cognitive biases such confirmation bias, availability heuristic, and optimism bias can skew risk estimates.
 Public health programs that seek to improve adherence to preventative measures during pandemics must comprehend these connections.